 The landscape for companies involved with beer, wine, and spirits has changed dramatically over the recent decades.
 In this article, we investigate these market trends, analyse key value drivers that make businesses popular with buyers, and take a look at some notable transactions from the last 24 months.

 Nash Advisory has distilled everything you need to know about the changing alcohol industry.
-For more insider knowledge and expert analysis on market segments using real world examples, visit our Industries page.
+For more insider knowledge and expert analysis on market segments, contact us.

 Before 2000, Australia’s liquor markets were dominated by a handful of major beer companies with high market share, and a limited selection of offerings.
 These players had large scale manufacturing and large distribution.

 The spirits market was dominated by international spirits conglomerates which distributed a relatively light selection of spirits.
 Take vodka, for example.
 Most Australians would have only been familiar with Stolichnaya, Grey Goose, and Smirnoff.

 In the wine market there were a handful of major Australian names making waves, such as Penfolds, Jacob’s Creek, and De Bortoli.

 Nearly two decades on, and the alcohol market has fundamentally shifted:

 - Consumers have reduced their beer intakes considerably.